psphicas/GetData_CourseProject/CodeBook.md

 The detailed steps to go from the original data to the final tidy data set are documented in detail in the comments of [run_analysis.R](run_analysis.R)

-The following are some highlights:
+The following is an overview of the process:

-1. `features.txt` is loaded, the desired features (containing -mean() and -std()) are  identified, and the names are cleaned up.
+1. `features.txt` is loaded, the desired features (containing -mean() and -std()) are  identified, and the feature names are cleaned up.

 2. The desired X measurements are loaded from `X_train.txt` and `X_test.txt` and are combined by rows into a data frame, `df.x`

 3. The activity labels are loaded from `Y_train.txt` and `Y_test.txt`, and are combined by rows into a data frame, `df.y`

 4. The activity names are loaded from `activity_labels.txt`, and the numeric activity codes in `df.y` are replaced with the labels.

 5. The subject identifiers are loaded from `subject_train.txt` and `subject_test.txt`, and are combined by rows into a data frame, `df.subject`

 6. The three data frames `df.x`, `df.subject`, `df.y`, are combined by columns into
 single data frame, `df`

 7. `df` is grouped by activity and subject, the mean of each measurement is taken, and the resulting data frame is stored as `tiny`

 8. `tiny` is exported to `tiny.txt`